-By the end of this page, you should be able to describe the differences between the 3-km NAM and other convection-allowing models like the HRRR.
+By the end of this page, you should be able to describe the differences between other high-resolution, convection-allowing models like the high-resolution NAM and FV3 models and models like the HRRR.

 The Rapid Refresh (RR) and High-Resolution Rapid Refresh (HRRR) aren't the only "mesoscale models" available.
-The NAM, which you learned about in your previous studies, can also have some use in mesoscale forecasting.
+The National Centers for Environmental Prediction also run high-resolution, convection-allowing versions of models you're already familiar with, which also have use in mesoscale forecasting.

-On October 18, 2011, the NAM underwent a substantial upgrade.
-Although I won't go into details, the internal "guts" of the model changed dramatically.
-Of more importance to us as mesoscale forecasters, though, is the fact that the model change introduced "one-way" smaller nests within the larger outer model domain.
-Within each nest, the new model computed forecasts concurrently with the 12-km NAM parent run.
+One such model is the NAM.
+For its high-resolution output, the NAM employs "one-way" smaller nests within the larger outer model domain.
+Within each nest, the model computes forecasts concurrently with the 12-km NAM parent run.
 For the record, "one-way nested" means that the inner (nested) model domain receives its lateral boundary conditions from the outer domain, but it does not feed back any information to the outer domain.
 In other words, the outer domain is not affected by the nest.

-The nested domains within the parent NAM have higher resolutions, and while initially they had resolutions that ranged from three to six kilometers, in 2017 the model was upgraded again, improving resolution to three kilometers for the nests covering the contiguous U.S., Alaska, Hawaii, and Puerto Rico (as shown above).
+The nested domains within the parent NAM have higher resolutions, with three-kilometer nests covering the contiguous U.S., Alaska, Hawaii and Puerto Rico (shown above).
 The resolution of the internal nests of the NAM is sufficiently high to realistically simulate convection, so while convection is parameterized in runs of the parent 12-km NAM, it's not in the higher-resolution forecast nests.
 In case you're wondering, the small unlabeled boxes in the image above represent small nests with even higher resolution that are used for predicting fire weather.

-So, is the 3-km NAM every bit as useful as the HRRR?
+So, are the high-resolution versions of the NAM and FV3 every bit as useful as the HRRR?
 Not exactly.
 There's a key difference between the two.
-While the HRRR is initialized every hour, the 3-km NAM is still only initialized every six hours (06Z, 12Z, 18Z, and 00Z).
-While the 3-km NAM does have forecast intervals of one hour, it does not get infused with hourly surface observations, which makes it less viable for predicting the small-scale rapidly changing environments that may favor the initiation of thunderstorms.
+While the HRRR is initialized every hour, the high-resolution FV3 and NAM are still only initialized every six hours (06Z, 12Z, 18Z, and 00Z).
+The high-resolution FV3 and NAM do have forecast intervals of one hour, but they do not get infused with hourly surface observations, which makes them less viable for predicting the small-scale rapidly changing environments that may favor the initiation of thunderstorms.

-While the 3-km NAM produces forecasts with realistic-looking convective structures (like in the example above), the same caveats that went along with HRRR forecasts apply.
-Just because the forecasts look realistic doesn't mean they're accurate, and remember, the fact that the 3-km NAM is only initialized every six hours is a notable drawback.
-On the flip side, one advantage to the 3-km NAM is that its forecasts go out a few days into the future, whereas those from the RR and HRRR only go out a day or less.
-Like with the HRRR, the timing and exact location of individual thunderstorms is often incorrect in 3-km NAM forecasts, but it can still give useful insights into the general coverage and structure of thunderstorms.
+While the high-resolution FV3 and NAM produce forecasts with realistic-looking convective structures (like in the example below), the same caveats that went along with HRRR forecasts apply.
+Just because the forecasts look realistic doesn't mean they're accurate, and remember, the fact that the high-resolution FV3 and NAM are only initialized every six hours is a notable drawback.
+On the flip side, one advantage to these models is that their forecasts go out a few days into the future, which is longer than forecasts from the RR and HRRR.
+Like with the HRRR, the timing and exact location of individual thunderstorms are often incorrect in high-resolution FV3 and NAM forecasts, but they can still give useful insights into the general coverage and structure of thunderstorms.

-If you're interested in accessing forecasts from the 3-km NAM, check out the Explore Further section below for a guide to the products on the Penn State e-Wall.
+If you're interested in accessing forecasts from high-resolution, convection-allowing models, check out the Explore Further section below.
 Otherwise, we'll wrap up our introduction to mesoscale meteorology with a brief Case Study of a tornado outbreak, which illustrates the connections between spatial scales and the utility of real-time mesoscale model analyses.
 Read on.